1-20 of 20

 ISBN: 978-1-933477-43-5

-... (tuberculosis or leprosy), and parasites, as well as neoplasms such as primary cutaneous malignancies (epithelial, hematolymphoid, and mesenchymal tumors, including lymphoma and Kaposi sarcoma) and skin metastases.
-Pathologic Findings Excised skin lesions usually grossly reveal nodular gray to tan tissue...
+..., mycobacteria (tuberculosis or leprosy), and parasites, as well as neoplasms such as primary cutaneous malignancies (epithelial, hematolymphoid, and mesenchymal tumors, including lymphoma and Kaposi sarcoma) and skin metastases.
+The most frequently implicated fungal pathogens in this neglected tropical disease...

 Book Chapter